Brzoza332/Differential-equations/README.md

 - Advanced model of HIV/AIDS: A more complex model describing the dynamics of HIV/AIDS spread.
 - Analysis and numerical solution of the HIV/AIDS model: Detailed analysis and numerical solution of the model.
 ## Table of Contents
-- Kermack-McKendrick Model (SIR)
+- Kermack-McKendrick Model (SIR).
-- Analysis of the SIR Model
+- Analysis of the SIR Model.
-- Numerical Solution of the SIR Model
+- Numerical Solution of the SIR Model.
-- SEIR Model
+- SEIR Model.
-- Specifics of Venereal Diseases
+- Specifics of Venereal Diseases.
-- Basic Model of Venereal Diseases
+- Basic Model of Venereal Diseases.
-- Advanced Model of HIV/AIDS
+- Advanced Model of HIV/AIDS.
-- Analysis of the HIV/AIDS Model
+- Analysis of the HIV/AIDS Model.
-- Numerical Solution of the HIV/AIDS Model
+- Numerical Solution of the HIV/AIDS Model.
-- Conclusions
+- Conclusions.
-- References
+- References.
 ## Authors
 - Bartłomiej Brzozowski
 - Bartosz Cholewa